Skip to main content

 Non Lincolnshire County Council

-1 month ago
+1 week ago

 CSVHTML

-Deaths from All Cancers
+Deaths from Cardiovascular Disease

-This data shows premature deaths (Age under 75) from all Cancers, numbers and rates by gender, as 3-year moving-averages.
-Cancers are a major cause of premature deaths.
-Inequalities exist in cancer rates between the most deprived areas and the most affluent areas.
-Directly Age-Standardised Rates (DASR) are shown in the data (where numbers are sufficient) so that death rates can be directly compared between areas.
+This data shows premature deaths (Age under 75) from Cardiovascular Disease, numbers and rates by gender, as 3-year moving-averages.
+Cardiovascular Disease include heart diseases and stroke, and others.
+Socio-economic and lifestyle factors are associated with circulatory disease deaths and inequalities in circulatory disease rates.
+Modifiable risk factors include smoking, excess weight, diet, and physical inactivity.
+Directly Age-Standardised Rates (DASR) are shown in the data, where numbers are sufficient, so that death rates can be directly compared between areas.
 The DASR calculation applies Age-specific rates to a Standard (European) population to cancel out possible effects on crude rates due to different age structures among populations, thus enabling direct comparisons of rates.
 A limitation on using mortalities as a proxy for prevalence of health conditions is that mortalities may give an incomplete view of health conditions in an area, as ill-health might not lead to premature death.
-Data source: Office for Health Improvement and Disparities (OHID), indicator ID 40501, E05a.
+Data source: NHS Digital (now part of NHS England) Compendium hub, dataset unique identifier P00395.
 This data is updated annually.
+Note: Compendium Mortality Consultation 2022 NHS Digital is currently analysing the results of the consultation that closed on 14 September 2022.
+In the meantime the next publication is on hold.
+6 February 2023 10:55 AM

 Non Lincolnshire County Council

-1 month ago
+1 week ago

-cancer, deaths, health
+circulatory disease, deaths, health

 CSVHTML